 How to make fluffy mashed potatoes?

-- Place the cut potatoes in a large pot and fill the pot with water, leaving about 2 inches at the top of the pan.
+Place the cut potatoes in a large pot and fill the pot with cold water, leaving about 2 inches at the top of the pan.

-- Boil the potatoes for 10-15 minutes, or until the potatoes are soft.
+Boil the potatoes for 10-15 minutes, or until the potatoes are fork tender.

-- Put potatoes through a food mill or potato ricer for the fluffiest texture.
+Put potatoes through a food mill or potato ricer for the fluffiest texture.
 Or you can mash them with a potato masher.

-Stir in the cream cheese, butter, whipping cream and salt.
+Stir in the cream cheese, butter, heavy cream and salt.